xebialabs/xl-release-stress-tests/README.md

 - **Server URL**: The URL of the XL Release server instance
     - Syntax : -PbaseUrl=http://url.to.server:5516
     - The default value is http://localhost:5516
-- **Simulation**: The simulations to execute (separated by a comma), if empty all simulations will be run.
+- **Simulation**: The simulations to execute (separated by a comma).
+If it is empty then all simulations will be run.
     - Syntax :
         - -Psimulation=RealisticSimulation or
         - -Psimulation=stress.DevelopmentTeamSimulation,stress.OpsSimulation
     - The possible values are :
-        - stress.DevelopmentTeamSimulation :  X development teams commit code which triggers new releases.
+        - stress.DevelopmentTeamSimulation : several development teams commit code which triggers new releases.
 Each teams consists of ~10 developers.
-        - stress.OpsSimulation : X ops people are working with XL Release
+        - stress.OpsSimulation : several ops people are working with XL Release
+        - stress.ReleaseManagerSimulation : several release managers are working with XL Release
         - stress.RealisticSimulation : A simulation which combines several roles of people working with XL Release in one realistic usage scenario.
-        - stress.ReleaseManagerSimulation : X release managers are working with XL Release
     - The default value is stress.RealisticSimulation
 - **Teams**: The number of development teams that will be running the *stress.DevelopmentTeamSimulation*
     - Syntax : -Pteams=10